-For 3D content, it is typically expected that 50% of primitives are visible, due to the use of backface culling.
+For 3D content, it is typically expected that 50% of primitives are visible, due to the use of back-face culling.
 Significantly lower visibility rates can indicate missing optimizations.

-''' max(min(($MaliPrimitiveCullingVisiblePrimitives / ($MaliPrimitiveCullingFacingTestCulledPrimitives + $MaliPrimitiveCullingFrustumTestCulledPrimitives + $MaliPrimitiveCullingSampleTestCulledPrimitives + $MaliPrimitiveCullingVisiblePrimitives)) 100, 100), 0) '''
+''' max(min(($MaliPrimitiveCullingVisiblePrimitives / ($MaliPrimitiveCullingFacingAndXYPlaneTestCulledPrimitives + $MaliPrimitiveCullingZPlaneTestCulledPrimitives + $MaliPrimitiveCullingSampleTestCulledPrimitives + $MaliPrimitiveCullingVisiblePrimitives)) 100, 100), 0) '''

-4.2.2 Facing plane test cull rate
+4.2.2 Facing or XY plane test cull rate

-This expression defines the percentage of primitives entering the facing test that are culled by it.
-Back-facing triangles that are inside the frustum are culled by this stage.
+This expression defines the percentage of primitives entering the facing and XY plane test that are culled by it.
+Primitives that are outside of the view frustum in the XY axis, or that are back-facing inside the frustum, are culled by this stage.